-civil rights, defending equality, defending human rights, defending rights, equality, human rights commentary, human rights defenders, human rights editorial, human rights op-ed, indigenous women's rights, international community, jody wiliams editorial, jody williams, jody williams commentary, jody williams essay, jody williams op-ed, justice, Margaret Sekaggya, metered, nobel laureate, nobel peace prize laureate, peace, protecting women, protections for women, rights to speak, UN Special Rapporteur on human rights defenders, Universal Declaration of Human Rights, violence against women, wnn - women news network, wnn soapbox, women activists, women advocates, women and violence, women determination, women equality, women human rights, women human rights defenders, women justice, women news network, women on frontlines, women peace, women protesters, women rights defenders, women strength, women targets of violence, Women's News, women's rights defenders
+civil rights, commentary, defending equality, defending human rights, defending rights, equality, human rights commentary, human rights defenders, human rights editorial, human rights op-ed, indigenous women's rights, international community, jody wiliams editorial, jody williams, jody williams commentary, jody williams essay, jody williams op-ed, justice, Margaret Sekaggya, metered, nobel laureate, nobel peace prize laureate, peace, protecting women, protections for women, rights to speak, UN Special Rapporteur on human rights defenders, Universal Declaration of Human Rights, violence against women, wnn - women news network, wnn soapbox, women activists, women advocates, women and violence, women determination, women equality, women human rights, women human rights defenders, women justice, women news network, women on frontlines, women peace, women protesters, women rights defenders, women strength, women targets of violence, Women's News, women's rights defenders

 Jody Williams for The Nobel Women’s Initiative – WNN SOAPBOX

 (WNN/NWI) Ottawa, Ontario, CANADA, AMERICAS: This Friday, to mark the eighth anniversary of the International Women Human Rights Defenders Day, we will celebrate women around the world standing on the frontlines.
 These women are defending their land and the environment and providing a voice to the voiceless.
 They are working to protect their families, friends and communities from rape and violence, impunity and discrimination.
 We will applaud their courage, resilience and strength.

 But on this anniversary we must also ask: who is protecting the defenders?

 In January 2012 I traveled to Mexico, Honduras and Guatemala and heard testimony from over 200 hundred women who face repeated and serious attacks as a result of their grassroots work to defend human rights.